 pro-inflammatory cytokine production.

-People with inflammatory bowel disease are 1.5 times as likely to have asthma as individuals in the general population.
+People with inflammatory bowel disease are more likely to have asthma as individuals in the general population.
 Patients with ulcerative colitis and Crohn's disease, collectively designated inflammatory bowel disease or IBD, were also more likely to have arthritis, bronchitis, or psoriasis than people without IBD

 Randomized, double-blind, placebo-controlled